Regina Ip: Lying about Liaison Office visit

 On 5 September 2016 one day after the 2016 Hong Kong Legislative Council election in which she was re-elected, Ip's car was photographed at the Liaison Office.
 She told Ming Pao that she was not in the car and she was sending some books she wrote to her friends there.
 She later admitted that she lied about it as she was requested by the other party to keep the visit confidential.
 She was criticised as the pan-democrats had been accusing the Liaison Office for meddling in local politics and elections.
 She apologised to the public and Ming Pao and denied that she was there for thanking the Liaison Office for its support.

-New York Times Op-ed Article, "Hong Kong Is China, Like It or Not"
+"Hong Kong Is China, Like It or Not"

 On October 1, 2020, the New York Times published an opinion piece by Ip, titled "Hong Kong Is China, Like It or Not".
 In the piece, Ip defended the Hong Kong Police Force's actions during the 2019–20 Hong Kong protests and publicly supported the Legislative Council of Hong Kong.
-She also stated that Hong Kong's citizenry should reevaluate the future of the territory.
+Ip wrote: